Digital Marketing For Cafes

 - Press outreach involves reaching out to online publishers, which can be mainstream (e.g., Buzzfeed), regional (e.g., Calgary Herald), or niche (e.g., coffee blogs).
 You may ask to be included in existing content (e.g., best cafes in Vancouver) or pitch journalists or bloggers on profiling your business.

-Share how you use digital marketing to promote your café in the market to get featured in this article.
-Selected applicants will have a photo of their business and owner featured, along with the insights you share.
+Share how you use digital marketing to promote your cafe to get featured in this article.